Criminal Motion: What is It and How to File One in Singapore

 What Happens Upon Filing a Criminal Motion?

 A hearing date will be provided by the court after the Notice of Motion is filed.
-Criminal motions filed to the High Court are heard at the next available Magistrate’s Appeal sitting.
+Criminal motions filed to the General Division of the High Court are heard at the next available Magistrate’s Appeal sitting.

 There must be at least 7 clear days between the service of the Notice of Motion on the other parties to the proceedings and the date of the hearing of the criminal motion.
 However, exceptions to the 7-day notice requirement may be made in the following circumstances: